-Author’s Note: Honesty can be raw, but I feel compelled to dig into my painful past, to bare my soul, to splay it open for you, in hopes of sparing you years of struggle that I endured, a former fiercely independent woman, who held on to a shallow idea of self for far too long.
+Author’s Note: Honesty can be raw, but I feel compelled to bare my soul, to splay it open for you, in hopes of sparing you years of struggle that I endured, a former fiercely independent woman, who held on to a shallow idea of self for far too long.
 Fiercely independent women can be stubborn, but we can learn.
 (Gloria)

 I Can Do It All by Myself!

 “I can do it all by myself!”
 Marco, my three-year-old grandson, loves to exert his expanding sense of empowerment.
 He’s allowed.
 He’s still learning and soon he’ll learn the synergetic power of working together.
 For now, he wants to do everything his big brother does without assistance of any kind.
 I love his fierce determination.
 Admirable, for a toddler.
 As an adult, well, it can be carried too far.
 I know this because my adult brain took on similar toddler myths.
 It took a crisis for me to emerge from my chrysalis.

 Toddler Myth #1: God Wants Me to Work Solo

 Somewhere along my journey, I determined that since God gave me a fierce sense of independence, that God intended me to work solo, to forge ahead on my own steam.
 Looking back to this headstrong approach to life, I thought of God as a secondary resource, a fresh player waiting on the bench when I needed to be taken out of the game.
 My innermost dilemma was this: when to send in the A-team.
 I was stuck in the faulty choice of Me or Thee.
 This distorted sense of either-or, was an exhausting, harried and unfulfilling way to live my life.